-A teacher friend of mine has families write an encouraging note to their student.
-Then before testing in the spring, she gives the note to the students as a confidence booster.
+A teacher friend of mine has families write encouraging notes to their students.
+Then before testing in the spring, she gives the notes to the students as a confidence booster.

 Perhaps have families fill out an informational card or paper on their student.
 This could be super valuable insight on the student’s history or enjoyed activities.
 It could even be as simple as: What should I know to make this school year a success for your student?